Copyright Texte und Bilder: Frank

 CHINON CG-5

-CHINON CX
+CHINON CX II

 CHINON CP-X